Webinar: 2025 State of Incentive Compensation Management Report. Register now.

 Key Definitions

-Defined terms are important in legal documents to help ensure clear alignment on what each term means.
+Defined terms are important in legal documents — they ensure all parties have a clear understanding of each term.
 Therefore, commission plans typically include a set of definitions that are relevant to the organization.
-Some of these terms might be industry specific — for example, OTE, sales quota, etc. — while others might be company-specific definitions (e.g., qualifying deal).
+Some of these terms might be industry-specific — for example, OTE and sales quota — while others might be company-specific definitions, such as qualifying deal.

 Commission Plan Overview

-The “Commission Plan Overview” typically outlines the general commission structure and helps to ensure that all parties understand what they are entitled to.
-It provides salespeople with a summary of main plan components and potential risks associated with commission payments so that they can plan their time more effectively.
+The commission plan overview typically outlines the general commission structure and helps ensure that all parties understand what they are entitled to.
+It provides reps with a summary of the main plan components and potential risks associated with commission payments so that they can plan their time more effectively.

 Quotas (or Targets) & Quota Schedule

-“Quotas,” or “Targets,” outline the minimum sales targets a salesperson must meet to receive a commission, and a salesperson can receive a commission (or reward) if they achieve their quota within a given period, which is determined by a “Quota Schedule.”
-This section should spell out how quotas work and are structured, how quota attainment is measured, and the timeframe within which these goals should be attained.
-A quota schedule should typically include metrics such as quota type (monthly, quarterly or annual), target quota amount, and other relevant figures.
+Quotas, or targets, outline the minimum sales goals a seller must meet to receive a commission.
+A seller can receive a commission (or reward) if they achieve their quota within a given period, which is determined by a quota schedule.
+This section should spell out how quotas work and their structure, how managers measure quota attainment, and the timeframe for achieving these goals.
+A quota schedule should typically include metrics such as quota type (monthly, quarterly, or annual), target quota amount, and other relevant figures.

 Here’s an example of what a quota schedule might look like for a quarterly quota: